 Not only the belt highlights your small waist, one of the best features of the hourglass, but also it tone down the volume of the puffer and make it more flattering for your shape.

 Chances are if you have a pear body shape, you’re probably well aware.

 If not, a pear shape is defined as a body type where the hips and thigh area are more pronounced than the top half of the body – resembling the shape of a pear.

 All this to say, there are a few different coat options to try out and are sure to flatter.

-Another option is selecting coats with shoulder pads and minimal detailing around the waist and bottom half of the coat – again drawing attention upwards.
+That is why selecting coats with shoulder pads and minimal detailing around the waist and bottom half of the coat can balance out your shape.

 The inverted triangle body shape is essentially the exact opposite of the pear.